Free Email Tutorials: Apple Mail, Mozilla Mail, Thunderbird, Opera M2, Microsoft Outlook 2003, Outlook Express, The Bat!, WordPerfect Mail

 An increasing number of internet service providers are choosing to fight spam by disallowing outgoing mail through port 25.
 If this is the case, you may face problems using Hotmail from your iPhone or iPod touch.
 Just setup your Hotmail account and test it to know for sure.
 If you have any issue, use port 587 for outgoing mail instead of port 25.

-Launch Mac Mail to test your Hotmail account You have finished setting up your Windows Live Hotmail account on your iPhone or iPod touch!
+You have finished setting up your Windows Live Hotmail account on your iPhone or iPod touch!
 To double-check that your Windows Live Hotmail email account was properly configured on your iPhone or iPod touch, tap on the Mail icon on the home screen to launch mobile Mac Mail: you will now have either one inbox, if you did not have an email account setup on your iPhone or iPod touch, or several email accounts to choose from, one of which should be your Hotmail account.

-Hotmail inbox on iPhone or iPod touch Note that your iPhone or iPod touch connects to the Hotmail service through the "POP3" email protocol.
+Note that your iPhone or iPod touch connects to the Hotmail service through the "POP3" email protocol.
 This means that when connecting to a webmail service like Hotmail that is really designed to work with IMAP (another email protocol), you will have one limitation: your iPhone or iPod touch will only show the emails in your Hotmail inbox, but not the email folders themselves.

 Notice on the screenshot that your email account only contains a single folder (which is your Hotmail inbox).

-Simply tab the Inbox folder, and you iPhone or iPod touch will display your live Hotmail inbox, with any emails it currently contains.
+Simply tap the Inbox folder, and you iPhone or iPod touch will display your live Hotmail inbox, with any emails it currently contains.
 To access emails filed outside your Hotmail inbox, you will have to use an email client that connects to Hotmail as an IMAP mail service, or just use a web browser to work with your Hotmail emails.
 Note that you can always use mobile Safari (the browser that ships bundled with your iPhone or iPod touch) to check your emails in a "webmail" environment - in that setting, you will be able to see and work with your email folders without any limitations.

 ...This is how easily you can connect to your Windows Live Hotmail account from your iPhone or iPod touch!
 The lack of access to regular email folders is really not a limitation if you want to check your Hotmail emails on the road - you'll just leave email filing for later.